abelsonlive/python-streamtools/README.md

 ### Creating Custom Plugins
 **NOTE** requires rabbitmq.
 `python-streamtools` includes a class for generating `blocks` which enable the use of a customizable python functions.
-Plugin's work be creating two built-int `streamtools` blocks: `toampq` and `fromampq` and spawns a reader which listens to `toampq` passes input to a custom function and emits output to the `fromampq` block.
-In order to initialize the connection you must call `plugin.attach()`
+Plugin's work be creating two built-in `streamtools` blocks: `toampq` and `fromampq` and spawns a reader which listens to `toampq` passes input to a custom function and emits output to the `fromampq` block.
+In order to initialize the connection you must call `plugin.attach()` which will run forever.
 ```python
 from streamtools import Plugin, Block